Mental health and related issues statistics

-Mental and behavioural disorders make up one of the largest categories of diseases.
-The number of in-patient bed days in the EU in 2014 (2013 data for Belgium, 2012 for the Netherlands and no data for Greece ) for mental and behavioural disorders was more than 82 million (about one in eight of the total), more than for any other category, except diseases of the circulatory system; a further 2 million in-patient bed days were recorded for patients diagnosed with Alzheimer’s disease.
-Nevertheless, it is believed that many mild to moderate mental disorders are under-diagnosed and consequently untreated and not reported.
+Mental and behavioural disorders make up one of the largest categories of diseases in the EU.
+The number of in-patient bed days for mental and behavioural disorders in the EU was more than 83 million in 2015 (2014 data for Belgium, Ireland and Hungary; no recent data for Greece or the Netherlands), which was second only to diseases of the circulatory system; an additional 1.9 million in-patient bed days were recorded for EU patients diagnosed with Alzheimer’s disease (2014 data for Belgium and Hungary; no recent data for Estonia, Greece or the Netherlands).
+Nevertheless, it is believed that many mild to moderate mental disorders are under-diagnosed and consequently untreated and not reported within these official statistics.

 As well as being important for individuals, good mental health is important for society.
 It impacts on economic performance through productivity losses and increased work-disability costs and may also create a burden for educational and justice systems.

 In November 2005, the European Commission published a Green paper ‘Improving the mental health of the population — towards a strategy on mental health for the European Union’.
 Subsequently, the European pact for mental health and well-being was launched, identifying five priority areas:

 Between 2009 and 2011 the pact was implemented by way of five conferences, one for each priority; two further conferences were held on ‘Mental health: challenges and possibilities’ (October 2013) and ‘Youth mental health’ (December 2014).